Decision-Oriented Learning with Differentiable Submodular Maximization for Vehicle Routing Problem: Case Study

 Suppose that there is a set of candidate routes, $\mathcal{T}$, each of which starts and terminates at the same depot.
 Our goal is to select a subset from $\mathcal{T}$ for UGVs to traverse and recharge the UAV along the way such that the total number of UAVs that UGVs will recharge is maximized.

 \textbf{Environment Model:} As shown in Fig. \ref{fig:motivation_UGV_routing}, the working environment is described by an area $\mathcal{E} \subseteq \mathbb{R}^2$.
 There are $n_a$ UAVs that are executing persistent monitoring.
 The energy consumption of UAVs will be affected by the wind.
 The wind field is represented as a tuple $(\bm{\omega}_{s}, \omega_{o})$, where $\bm{\omega}_{s}$ and $\omega_{o}$ denote the description vectors for the speed and the orientation of the wind, respectively.
-Wind speed is a random variable with Weibull distribution.
 There are $n_g$ UGVs in $\mathcal{E}$, denoted by the set $\{1, \ldots, n_g\}$.
-The UGVs are constrained to the road $\bar{\mathcal{E}} \subset \mathcal{E}$.
-We consider the case that the road is discretized and represented as a graph $G=(V, E)$.

 \textbf{UAV Behavior:} There are three components defining the behavior of each UAV.
 The first one is the task route, which is defined as a sequence of ordered locations projected on the ground, and the UAV will persistently monitor these locations.
 The UAV will fly at a fixed speed $v_a$ between two task locations and its energy consumption will be affected by the wind.
 The second component is the recharging strategy dealing with the depletion of the battery.
 The third component is the energy consumption model.
 We use the same model as that in \cite{sorbelli2020energy}.
-Specifically, when the UAV traverses one edge in its task route, the energy consumption is a function of the length of the edge, the relative flight direction w.r.t. the wind direction, the speed of the UAV, and the speed of the wind.